 by your own deployment.
 Data doesn't egress.
 Models don't train on your IP.
 Audit log is yours.

-That's why a Smart App is something a regulated business actually deploys, instead of yet another "AI app builder" that gets blocked at the security review.
+That's why a Decision App is something a regulated business actually deploys, instead of yet another "AI app builder" that gets blocked at the security review.

-Where Smart Apps fit in the Citra stack
+Where Decision Apps fit in the Citra stack

 The Agentic Layer of Citra is two-tier on purpose:

-- Smart Apps — what this post is about.
+- Decision Apps — what this post is about.
 The BA tier.
-Authored in natural language, ships UI + workflow + dashboard together, runs on the sovereign stack.
+Authored in natural language, ships UI + agent + dashboard together, runs on the sovereign stack.

 - Agentic Workflow Engine — the IT tier.
 A developer-grade canvas with AI-agentic decision nodes for complex, cross-vertical processes that need explicit composition — application screening with multi-rule scoring, multi-step decisioning, long-running flows.